Medications

 For the safety of ALL students:

 • Students may not carry any medication on school grounds or the school bus.
-Exceptions will be made for asthma inhalers, Epi-pens, and diabetic supplies for students who have proper doctor permission on file in the clinic.
+Exceptions will be made for asthma inhalers, Epi-pens, and diabetic supplies for students who have proper doctor permission.

 • Parent/guardians must pick up unused medication from clinic staff.
 Medication will not be sent home with the student.